Tuesday, 18 September 2018

 How can regulatory authorities enable resilience and sustainable development?
-The answer is nature
+The answer includes nature

-Today, cities like Cape Town –internationally recognized by their efforts in water management, but now struggling with a “Day Zero (water)”– remind us that natural systems underpins resiliency for water and wastewater services.
-Action towards nature-based solutions (NBS) for resiliency does not need to stop here; if we look at nature as a source of inspiration and capability, then novel nature-based solutions can be strategically planned and engineered to solve current and future problems in cities and basins.
+Today, cities like Cape Town –internationally recognized by their efforts in water management, but now struggling with running out of water, the “Day Zero”– remind us that natural systems underpins resiliency for water and wastewater services.
+Action towards nature-based solutions for resiliency does not need to stop here; if we look at nature as a source of inspiration and capability, then novel nature-based solutions can be strategically planned and engineered to provide solutions for current and future water problems in cities and basins.

 The Forum is an invite only event with exception of the closing plenary.
 Invitees are also required to register through the Congress system.

-The 5th IWRF is organized in two closed sessions and one open plenary, followed by a series of sessions throughout the week (see itinerary at the end).
+The 5th IWRF is organized in two closed sessions and one open plenary, followed by a series of sessions throughout the week (see itinerary at the below).